Veteran owned and operated, Second Nature School of Taxidermy is approved to accept students using VA and GI Bill benefits.

 You will need to follow the VA’s instructions to establish your eligibility.

-Your first step is to go to www.gibill.va.gov and click on "Apply for Benefits"
+1. Go to www.gibill.va.gov and click on “Apply for Benefits”

 President Franklin D. Roosevelt’s Statement on Signing the G.I.
 Bill®